mjdbc/mjdbc/README.md

 }
 ```
 Note:
- * If @Tx method is called from within another @Tx method no new nested transaction is started.
-Child method call borrows the context of parent transaction.
+ * If @Tx method is called from within another @Tx method no new transaction is started.
+Child method call shares transaction context with parent method.
+ Transaction is committed/rolled back when top-level method is finished.
  * All @Sql (raw SQL) methods are processed as @Tx methods when no dbi interface is used.

-#### Result set mappers
+##### Result set mappers

 Extend [DbMapper](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/DbMapper.java) class.
-It may be convenient to put the implementation into the Java class it maps: [example](https://github.com/mjdbc/mjdbc/blob/master/src/test/java/com/github/mjdbc/test/asset/model/User.java).
+It may be convenient to put the implementation into the Java class it maps [(example)](https://github.com/mjdbc/mjdbc/blob/master/src/test/java/com/github/mjdbc/test/asset/model/User.java).

 ```java
 public static DbMapper<User> MAPPER = (r) -> {